stgl/poly3d/README.md

 ### Contributors

-`poly3d` and a related commercial software package, ibem3d, were developed by researchers and students of David Pollard and Atilla Aydin associated with the Stanford Rock Fracture Project and the Structural Geology and Geomechanics research group.
+`poly3d` and a related commercial software package were developed by researchers and students of David Pollard and Atilla Aydin associated with the Stanford Rock Fracture Project and the [Structural Geology and Geomechanics research group](https://structuralgeology.stanford.edu/).
 This repository is intended for academic use only, and is solely derived from the publicly available source code printed in Thomas, 1993 with modifications to fix the "shadow effect."

 ### References